danjkim21/bookly-app/README.md

 ## Roadmap

 - [x] Create books page displaying all finished books
+- [x] Create Discover books feature (Search Page)
 - [ ] Rate finished books and add book notes
 - [ ] Sorteable playlist (drag and drop and sort) feature
-- [ ] Create Discover books feature (Search Page)
+- [ ] Login
 - [ ] Create multiple different playlists
-- [ ] Login

 See the [open issues](https://github.com/danjkim21/adv-nuclear-reactor-api/issues) for a full list of proposed features (and known issues).

 ## Lessons Learned:

-My biggest take away is how powerful JavaScript is as a language.
-Prior to this project, I assumed that I would always need Python to scrape any web content.
-After finding Cheerio, scraping content became--dare I say--a much less daunting experience due to how intuitive and easy to use Cheerio is.
+My biggest take away is how important it is to define a project MVC and UI/UX design prior to building out and developing any full stack web application.
+There were several times throughout the build process where I needed to go back and review the logic of my project design, to which there was none.
+In the future, I'll make sure to write out and define my project MVC, and using Figma to craft my project design to prevent the need to backtrack.

 <!-- CONTRIBUTING -->